Geothermal Heat Pump Installation (Steps, Benefits…)

 Schedule a Professional Site Evaluation

-• A technician will assess your property.
+- A qualified technician will assess your property.

 Clear the Installation Area

-• Remove obstacles and provide easy access for installers.
+- Remove obstacles and provide easy access for installers.

-• Ensure the area around the system is free from clutter.
+- Ensure the area around the system is free from clutter.

 Plan for Groundwork (if applicable)

-• If a ground loop is required, expect some light landscaping disruptions.
+- If a ground loop is required, expect some light landscaping disruptions.

-• Discuss placement and trench or borehole options with your installer to align with your preferences.
+- Discuss placement and trench or borehole options with your installer to align with your preferences.

 Check Permits and Inspections

-• Confirm any required permits or inspections with local authorities.
+- Confirm any required permits or inspections with local authorities.

-• Address these requirements in advance to avoid delays.
+- Address these requirements in advance to avoid delays.

 By following these steps, you’ll streamline the installation process and enjoy years of energy-efficient comfort in your home.

-✅ 6 Steps of Geothermal Heat Pump Installation
+6 Steps of Geothermal Heat Pump Installation

 A successful geothermal heat pump installation requires careful planning and execution by certified professionals.
 Here at Panther Heating & Cooling, our NATE-certified technicians follow a proven process to ensure your system is installed correctly and efficiently.